jarto/GridWatch/README.md

 - Specify, how much Pumped storage you want to use for Energy storage
   - 10 = 10 Pumped Storage Power Stations the size of Dinorwig.
   - Efficiency of the Energy Storage.
+  - How long will it take before running out of water running at full power.
+6h is what Dinorwig has
   - How full are the Pumped Storage Power Stations at the start of the simulation
 - Download the gridwatch csv data from http://www.gridwatch.templar.co.uk/download.php
 - Specify the year you want test.
 If you leave this empty, the whole gridwatch data is used.